 We are literally bombarded with situations we feel are threatening, but we can´t let go of the stress we get.

 As an example, working toward a deadline, you get anxious about missing it or that you are doing bad work.
 The brain will store this information, and the next time you have a deadline, you´ll recall these bad emotions.
-And this happens even you know you still have enough time to complete your work.
+And this happens even though you know you still have enough time to complete your work.

 If you live in this constant state of alarm, it has physical and mental consequences.
 While physical stress may don´t actually makes you sick, the body's reaction is the real problem.